rodrigoalcarazdelaosa/fisiquimicamente/content/en/authors/jana/_index.md

 organizations:

 # Short bio (displayed in user profile at end of posts)
-bio: I am a [mastiff](https://en.wikipedia.org/wiki/Mastiff) mongrel who loves to be petted, sleep, play, go for walks and chew.
+bio: I am a [mastiff](https://en.wikipedia.org/wiki/Mastiff) mongrel who loves to be petted, sleeping, playing, going for walks and chewing.

 interests:
 - 🫳 Be petted